quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints MUST NOT issue Connection IDs with even numbered Path Identifiers larger than the path limitation declared by the initial_max_client_paths transport parameter and MAX_CLIENT_PATHS frames.
-They MUST NOT issue Connection IDs with even numbered Path Identifiers larger than the path limitation declared by the initial_max_server_paths transport parameter and MAX_SERVER_PATHS frames.
+They MUST NOT issue Connection IDs with odd numbered Path Identifiers larger than the path limitation declared by the initial_max_server_paths transport parameter and MAX_SERVER_PATHS frames.